-Nurse Practitioner Students:
+Nurse Practitioner Students (FNP and AGACNP):

-- 1. A minimum of 600 hours of supervised clinical experience as a Nurse Practitioner student is required. - 2.
+- 1. Successful completion of a minimum 600 hours of supervised clinical experience as a Nurse Practitioner student is required. - 2.
 Students may receive no more than one "C" grade in any graduate course.
 The second "C" will result in suspension from the program. - 3.
-In order to progress in the specialty, a grade of "B" is required in the following courses: - a.
-BIOL 6274 Advanced Human Pathophysiology (3) - b.
+In order to progress in the specialty, a minimum grade of "B" is required in the following courses: - a.
+NURS 6274 Advanced Human Pathophysiology (3) - b.
 NURS 6220 Pharmacotherapeutics in Advanced Nursing Practice (3) - c.
 NURS 6230 Health Assessment and Diagnostic Reasoning for Advanced Practice (3) - d.
 NURS 6430 Advanced Health Assessment Practicum (1) - e.
 All required courses with a NUNP prefix.